 - Dodd-Frank Wall Street Reform and Consumer Protection Act

 - Health Insurance Portability and Accountability Act

-It’s common for organizations to create an information security policy and then not keep it updated.
-When needed, update your policy to include new rules or regulations, and revisit it to change or fix outdated language.
-This doesn’t have to be frequent, but quarterly or annually is a good goal.
+It’s common for organizations to create an information security policy and then fail to keep it updated.
+When needed, update your policy to include new rules or regulations, and revisit it periodically to change or fix outdated language.
+This doesn’t have to be too frequent, but quarterly or annual reviews are a good goal for your organization.

 Clearly State Expectations